From birth until 12 months old, newborns almost triple their weight and increase their length by more than a half.

 Stage 4: Cognitive Development Milestone – Formal Operations Stage

 Finally, cognitive development in children ends with the formal operation stage.
 Generally, children experience this development from 11 years onward.
-Here, the thought process is transitioning to that of an adult and becomes more abstract.
+Here, cognitive development suggests the thought process is transitioning to that of an adult and becomes more abstract.

 While Piaget’s theory has its critics, it is indisputable that he revolutionised the way children are studied and changed the world’s understanding of cognitive development in children.

-Are you a parent or child care worker?
-Have you noticed these cognitive developments in children or have any experience/knowledge on kids health and development milestones?
-We’d love to hear from you!
-Let us know in a comment below!
+Have you noticed these cognitive developments in younger children or have any experience/knowledge on kids health and development milestones?

 Topics: Cognitive Development, Cognitive Development in Children, Kids Health, Development Milestones